🎵 The song for this post is Boys, by Lizzo. 🎵

 As a listener and Patron of the podcast Flash Forward (you should listen! it's a fantastic show!)
 I'm part of its nascent book club, our first book was The City In The Middle Of The Night, by Charlie Jane Anders.
 I really enjoyed this!

-If you enjoy far-off sci-fi, a lot of its elements are crafted with care.
 When I play D&D I'm frequently sad that many adventuring scenarios (say, "tomb of a lost civilization") are unlikely in the real world, at least in the D&D sense — the tombs we discover don't contain working traps, or an ecosystem of guardian critters just milling about for thousands of years, or that it contains an artifact which can regrow lost limbs.
 Often, the people who built the tomb are from a civilization we've heard of and know a fair bit about, and its contents are dusty and brittle.

 I mention this because it's just as fun to wonder how we, currently can become a "lost civilization," and City sets its story in a lovely, plausible such way.
 There's a Goldilocks-level of distance between the reader and the novel's setting, so you're often reading with a background process running of connecting the two, and many clues (the names given to the planet's food and wildlife, the brief mentions of what the characters learned in history class, descriptions of the tech) mean you have something to chew on while the action is happening.